-People who love to play digital games can become leaders.
+People who love to play games can become leaders.

 Even though it may not sound logic, there are several leadership skills you can learn when you play games.

-For instance, a kid can manage to defeat many adults in a specific video game.
+For instance, a kid can defeat many adults in a specific video game.

 8. Gaming teaches you how to multitask

-One common skill that most people acquire when they play games is multitasking.
+One common skill that most people gain when they play games is multitasking.

 Multitasking is an important skill that can help to increase productivity in any organization.

-Based on research, people who play games such as Call of duty and other popular titles, are able to multitask better than non-games.
+Based on research, people who play games such as Call of Duty and other popular titles can multitask better than non-games.

-When playing games, you need to find your enemies, check your scores, and at the same time use your weapons correctly.
+When playing games, you need to find your enemies, check your scores, and use your weapons correctly.